insightfinder/InsightAgent/accessparks-device-metadata/README.md

   and Positron over the same connection (`POSITRON_TUNNEL_*`) — no separate script needed for Positron.
 - **A partial picture is never silently published as "device is missing."**
   If every controller returns zero devices, the whole run aborts.
-A Zabbix login/`host.get` failure aborts the run.
-A device whose Jira lookup *errors* (as opposed to a confirmed 404) is excluded from the batch and counted separately — never reported as missing.
+So does a Zabbix login/`host.get` failure, or a failed Jira Assets `GET /devices/export` — a network problem is never shipped to InsightFinder as a fleet-wide Jira or Zabbix gap.
+A device whose live Zabbix tag lookup errors is reported as unresolved and counted separately, never as missing.
+- **An ambiguous identifier is refused, not guessed.** Jira has MACs and serials that appear on more than one device (placeholders like `-` and `n/a`, but also real duplicates left behind by device replacements).
+Such a value can't identify either device, so it's disabled as a match key and matching falls through to the next identifier — which is how `LKLV-Cabin11-GN` now matches its own asset instead of the `-GAM` sharing its MAC.
+The run logs how many devices hit one, so the Jira data can be cleaned up.
 - **UniFi** — the Site Manager API key must be a console-owner key; a restricted/invited key gets `403 insufficient permissions` on the Cloud Connector proxy paths.